astrivant/polyad/docs/networking.md

 can therefore join a task to a service, two subgraphs, or explicitly selected workloads in different namespaces.

+For every `GraphRule` field, default, validation constraint and configuration diagram, see the [graph rules guide](graph-rules.md#network-contracts).
+This guide covers how traffic contracts are compiled, enforced and operated.

 ## Selection, scope and inheritance

 Selection and propagation answer different questions: